FirstAidForLife.org.uk Header

 First steps:

-- When approaching an accident scene it is really important to ensure your own safety.
+• When approaching an accident scene it is really important to ensure your own safety.
 Make sure that all traffic has stopped.
-Ensure everyone is aware that there has been an accident otherwise there may be additional casualties.
+Also, ensure everyone is aware that there has been an accident otherwise there may be additional casualties.

-- If other people are around; get them to phone the emergency services.
-If you are on your own, assess the situation and treat any life threatening conditions first.
+• If other people are around; get them to phone the emergency services.
+Further, if you are on your own, assess the situation and treat any life threatening conditions first.

-- Quickly check if quiet casualties are responsive: – if there is no response check if they are breathing.
+• Quickly check if quiet casualties are responsive: – if there is no response check if they are breathing.
 If they are unresponsive and breathing ensure they are in a position where they are leaning forward or to one side in a position where the airway will remain open.
 Move them the minimum necessary and avoid twisting them.
-Keep talking to the casualty calmly as they can hear you even if they are unconscious.
-Keep them warm.
+Keep talking to the unconscious person calmly as they can hear you even if they are unconscious and remember to keep them warm.

 Important checkpoints:

-- If a casualty has been hit by a car and they are lying on their back unconscious and breathing – they should be carefully rolled into the recovery position to keep their spine in line.
-This should ideally include the support of others to avoid twisting the spine.
+• If a casualty has been hit by a car and they are lying on their back unconscious and breathing – they should be carefully rolled into the recovery position to keep their spine in line.
+Ideally, this should include the support of others to avoid twisting the spine.

 About us